chakian/multiple-countdown-windows/README.md

 ### Architecture

 I believe (hope) that the code is self-explanatory.
-There are only 3 projects in the solution and 1 of them is the database.
+There is 1 project (WinUI) related to the desktop app.
+1 project is the database.
+And it will grow a bit as have started working on the web app now.

 Business project handles mostly the database operations and data manipulation (I didn't think that a new project for data layer was necessary, but maybe I'll do it some time)

-WinUI project, well, has all the Windows UI things.

-### Application Interface
+### Desktop Application Interface

 Interface is quite simple actually.
 There is a main window that shows the current countdowns and allows to add new countdowns.
 This main window has a panel; and this panel contains a list of countdown user controls.
 Actual counting down is done by the user control.

 ### Synchronization